cchitsiang/awesome-stars/topics.md

 - [TransformerOptimus/SuperAGI](https://github.com/TransformerOptimus/SuperAGI) - &lt;⚡️&gt; SuperAGI - A dev-first open source autonomous AI agent framework.
 Enabling developers to build, manage & run useful autonomous agents quickly and reliably.
 - [Josh-XT/AGiXT](https://github.com/Josh-XT/AGiXT) - AGiXT is a dynamic AI Agent Automation Platform that seamlessly orchestrates instruction management and complex task execution across diverse AI providers.
 Combining adaptive memory, smart features, a
 - [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Opiniated RAG for integrating GenAI in your apps 🧠   Focus on your product rather than the RAG.
 Easy integration in existing products with customisation!
 Any LLM: GPT4, Groq, Llama.
 Any Vectorstore:
+- [meysamhadeli/awesome-dotnet-tips](https://github.com/meysamhadeli/awesome-dotnet-tips) - A curated list of awesome tips and tricks, resources, videos and articles in .net, software architecture, microservice and cloud-native.
 - [webwhiz-ai/webwhiz](https://github.com/webwhiz-ai/webwhiz) - WebWhiz allows you to create an AI chatbot that knows everything about your product and can instantly respond to your customer's queries.
 - [Cormanz/smartgpt](https://github.com/Cormanz/smartgpt) - A program that provides LLMs with the ability to complete complex tasks using plugins.
 - [paulpierre/RasaGPT](https://github.com/paulpierre/RasaGPT) - 💬 RasaGPT is the first headless LLM chatbot platform built on top of Rasa and Langchain.
 Built w/ Rasa, FastAPI, Langchain, LlamaIndex, SQLModel, pgvector, ngrok, telegram